 That means both feature the same highlights: a versatile design that can detach from the strap and be worn as a necklace or running pod (Pebble Mode), a buttonless and lightweight case, and a bright, 1.62-inch AMOLED display.

 There are still slight differences to be aware of, though.
 The Smart Band 9, for example, has a much brighter display – pumping out 1200 nits, up from the Band 8’s 600 nits.
+Being such a big jump, this is noticeable in both day and night conditions.

-The Band 9 also enjoys a slightly different case finish, with the aluminum alloy now brushed and available in silver, black, pink, and blue.
 There’s also a more premium ceramic edition for those who don’t mind paying a little extra (though it’s still unclear whether this will be released outside of China).

-Then there are a couple of differences we’re yet to notice.
-For example, the overall dimensions of the Band 9 are slightly smaller (46.53 x 21.63 x 10.95 mm) than with the Band 8 (48mm x 22.5mm x 10.99mm), but it’s not super significant.
-The Band 9, Xiaomi also says, features an upgraded haptic feedback motor, but it’s a change we find difficult to feel too excited about either way.
+Then there are also a couple of minor differences we don’t think are perceptible in actual wear.
+For example, the overall dimensions of Band 9 are slightly smaller (46.53 x 21.63 x 10.95 mm) than Band 8 (48mm x 22.5mm x 10.99mm).

-Activity and health tracking
+Activity and sports tracking

 The PPG sensor has been redesigned to boost blood oxygen saturation monitoring and heart rate tracking performance.
 According to Xiaomi, it should be 16% better off than equivalent tracking on the Band 8.
 Sleep tracking and stage analysis also benefit, with accuracy improved by 7.9% compared to the previous generation.